 The main reason for people to visit your website is your web content.
-But many web designers and developers forget this significant fact in their race to design the best looking and most user-friendly of web pages.
-An okay looking web page with good content is bound to get lower bounce rates than a pretty web page with poorly written content.
-So, while designing your website, pay attention to the content of your website because that’s what will make visitors stay.
+But many web designers and developers forget this significant fact in their race to design the best-looking and most user-friendly of web pages.
+An okay-looking web page with good content is bound to get lower bounce rates than a pretty web page with poorly-written content.
+While designing your website, pay attention to its content, because that’s what will make visitors stay.

-Text web content refers to text which is present inside your paragraph blocks The best kind of web content is specifically written for your website and is highly relevant to it.
-Copying content from another website is not only unethical; it also takes away the essence of your website, and can get your website penalized by the search engines.
-It is a good practice to use additional internal links within your text so that readers will be able to get more information and aid in understanding the material.
+Text web content refers to the text that is present inside your paragraph blocks.
+The best kind of web content is specifically written for your website and is highly relevant to it.
+Copying content from another website is not only unethical; it also takes away the essence of your website and can get your website penalized by the search engines.
+It is a good practice to use additional internal links within your text so that readers are able to get more information out of the content and aid in understanding the material.

-To simply describe multimedia web content, it is any type of content which is not text but everything else.
+To simply describe multimedia web content, it is any type of content that is not text but includes any other audiovisual elements.
 This includes:

-Make sure that the images on your website are crisp and professional looking.
+Make sure that the images on your website are crisp and professional-looking.
 They are a great way to pique the interest of the visitors and almost all websites use images in their content.
 Images should be optimized for both the physical size and the file size.
-For best practices with search engine optimzation, be sure to set an ALT tag for every image.
+For best practices with search engine optimization, be sure to set an ALT tag for every image.

-Also note that you should never use an image found in web searches or on other websites, unless you have licensed the image for use on your website.
-Great looking stock photos are easy to find and fairly inexpensive at sources like http://www.bigstockphot.com.
+Also note that you should never use an image found in web searches or on other websites unless you have correctly licensed the image for use.
+Great-looking stock photos are easy to find and fairly inexpensive at sources like http://www.bigstockphoto.com.

-Sounds are embedded in web pages so that visitors hear it when they click a certain link or icon or tab.
-But be careful with sounds because they are controversial if they play with no prompt from the user.
-Always provide sounds as an option to prevent alienating your users.
+Sounds are embedded in web pages so that visitors hear them when they click a certain link, icon or tab.
+But be careful with sounds; they are controversial if they play with no prompt from the user.
+Always provide sounds as an option rather than an automatic feature to prevent alienating your users.

 Another important consideration when building your page content is how it will look if a user decides to share it on social media channels.
-There are a number of special tags that come in to play, and also image size is important for the best presentation.
+There are a number of special tags that come into play, as well as image size, which is important for the best presentation.
 We found a Social Media Optimizer that can be useful in checking your website pages.